 This scholarship was established by family and friends to honor the memory of Bart Hillerich, a 1986 alumnus, who died shortly after graduation.
-Preference will be given to a swimmer or a child of a Lutheran pastor.
+Preference will be given to a child of a Lutheran pastor.

 This scholarship was established by the Friends on Dave and Carolyn Hobson in recognition of Hobsons' extraordinary service to the 7th Ohio Congressional District, the City of Springfield and Wittenberg University.
 Scholorships are to assist eligible students from Ohio, with preference given to students who are interested in perusing a career in public service or who are dedicated to serving their communities, and who have been reared by a single parent.

 A fund created in 1999 by Mr. Donald P. Hoffman, Farmington, Connecticut, provides financial assistance to deserving students with preference given to students majoring in economics or management.

 Wilson E. and Virginia F. Hoge Scholarship Fund